 The vision of BarnArts is to foster and continuously support a community that views art as essential to social well-being, a community where a thriving arts culture and a thriving rural economy are mutually supportive, where the careers of artist, teacher and farmer are equally valued, and where time is set aside for the pursuit of creativity and shared learning.

 Linda is a mother, teacher and multimedia artist who moved to Barnard in 2001 from New Orleans, where she earned her MFA in Drama and Communication and studied and worked as a writer, art photographer and aerial trapeze artist.
 She joined the board of BarnArts in 2012 and led the development of the Teen Touring Company, which she directed for three season.
 She created the Masquerade Jazz and Funk Winter Music Carnival, now a cornerstone of BarnArts programming.
 Linda began leading BarnArts as the Program Manager in January 2015, and became Executive Director in January 2016.
-While expanding her performing arts experience (Glory in BarnArts’ Almost Maine, Cora in Death & Taxes), Linda also continues her fine art career – still laboring in the darkroom – and engages in community art, which now includes theater!
+While expanding her performing arts experience (Glory in BarnArts’ Almost Maine, Cora in Death & Taxes), Linda also continues her fine art career (photography, painting) and embraces all forms of community art, which now includes theater!
 In 2018 she supported her path as a director by assistant directing Brighton Beach Memoirs and It Can’t Happen Here.
-Her first directing for BarnArts of an adult play was Waiting for Godot, June 2019, and she will be direction A Midsummer Night’s Dream in June 2020.
+Her first directing for BarnArts of an adult play was Waiting for Godot, June 2019, and she will be directing A Midsummer Night’s Dream in June 2021.
 She teaches at the Community College of Vermont.
 She is inspired and nurtured by the blending of community and creative expression she finds at BarnArts, and strives to continually support the interactive conversation sparked by both creating and viewing for citizens of all levels of experience.

 Director of Music Programming